 Congratulations to all those who placed in their class and special categories and extra special congrats to Nils Jonasson, on his first Single Stack National Championship Title.
 He is one of only three people in history to claim it!

-For an informative recap of the event be sure to check out Paul Hyland’s BritinUSA.net.
-He has pictures, video and an interactive magazine article.
-A huge thank you to him for all his hard work in covering this year’s Single Stack!
+A huge thank you to Paul Hyland for all his hard work in covering this year’s Single Stack!
 You can also listen to more about the match in this month’s podcast.

 Next up for me is the NRA Bianchi Cup!
 I will be heading out on another flight soon, but before that, it’s Mother’s Day.
 I am so blessed to have a mom that has always supported and believed in me.
 Thank you so much, Mom!!!
 As a mother myself, it’s such a special holiday and it fills me with joy when I think of how fortunate I am to have my family.
 Life certainly has its challenges.
 With each passing day I am more and more thankful that I have have been granted the chance to be a mom.